14 Best Things to Do in Royal Tunbridge Wells: The Historic Spa Town Guide

 8. Stroll through Dunorlan Park

-The park shows off Marnock’s skill, with a big lake, different wooded areas, and large gardens.
+The park has a big lake, different wooded areas and large gardens.
 Everything is carefully arranged to look like a beautiful picture.
-Since it opened to the public in 1943, Dunorlan Park has become a favorite place for both locals and visitors.
+Since it opened to the public in 1943, Dunorlan Park has become a favourite place for afternoon walks and picknicks on the grass.

 MORE HISTORIC TOWNS TO VISIT IN KENT